aryanrangapur/Multi-Tenant-PrestaShop-SaaS-Server/README.md

 ### Components:

-- **Flask Server** (`myserver.py`): Handles HTTP requests, creates tenant directories, generates docker-compose files, and manages the lifecycle of tenant containers.
+- **Flask Server** (`myserver.py`): Handles HTTP requests, creates tenant directories, generates docker-compose files, and manages the lifecycle of tenant containers..
 - **Docker Compose**: Each tenant is deployed as a Docker Compose stack with its own PrestaShop and MySQL service.
 - **Tenants Directory**: Each tenant has a folder containing its specific `docker-compose.yml`.